- What is a mammogram?

 What’s the difference between a screening mammogram and a diagnostic mammogram?

 Screening mammograms look for signs of cancer

-Screening mammograms are x-ray exam of the breasts that are used for women who have no breast symptoms or signs of breast cancer (like a previous abnormal mammogram).
+Screening mammograms are x-ray exams of the breasts that are used for women who have no breast symptoms or signs of breast cancer (such as a previous abnormal mammogram).
 The goal of a screening mammogram is to find breast cancer when it’s too small to be felt by a woman or her doctor.
 Finding breast cancers early (before they have grown and spread) greatly improves a woman’s chance for successful treatment.

 A screening mammogram usually takes 2 x-ray pictures (views) of each breast.
 Some women, such as those with large breasts, may need to have more pictures to see as much breast tissue as possible.

 A woman with a breast problem (for instance, a lump or nipple discharge) or an abnormal area found in a screening mammogram typically gets a diagnostic mammogram.
 Sometimes diagnostic mammograms are done for screening in women without breast problems who were previously treated for breast cancer.